 Gin is so potent that it was used medicinally to cure malaria as an old-world remedy.
 When Europeans began colonizing the tropics, they found malaria to be worse than it was in Europe.
 A cure was need to keep the colonizers alive.
 Discovering that the quinine in tonic battled malaria, the British began to drink it in moderate consumption.

 However, the flavor was rather unappealing so they mixed it with their gin rations.
-Thus, the British found that mixing gin with tonic acted as a drug, a true best natural remedy, that would fight off malaria and save lives.
+Thus, the British found that mixing gin with tonic acted as a drug, a true best natural remedy and effective treatment that would fight off malaria and save lives.
 Three cheers for Bombay Sapphire!

 By doing so, the body is able to break down that giant cheeseburger you just gorged on, helping it not to gunk up your system.
 This prevents bloating and water retention involved with consuming high-sodium foods.
 If you're looking for to skip the sugary fizzy drinks while out, a gin cocktail will give you the gift of a flatter stomach.

 The juniper berries also aid in heartburn - so maybe keep a bottle of gin around for your next burger craving.